-6.1 This Protocol controls the use in court of live text based forms of communication (LTBC), including mobile email and social media in physical courts.

-- i.
-Journalists who are registered with SCTS may use LTBC without first obtaining permission from the presiding/chairing judge for each separate case.
+- 6.1 This Protocol controls the use in court of live text based forms of communication (LTBC), including mobile email and social media. - i.
+The use of LTBC is restricted to journalists.
+Only journalists who are registered with SCTS may use LTBC without first obtaining permission from the presiding/chairing judge for each separate case.
 A registered journalist must display his, or her, registration card when tweeting in court.
 A journalist who is not registered with SCTS must apply to the presiding/chairing judge, through Judicial Communications, for permission to use LTBC. - ii.
-Members of the public must not, during the course of a virtual hearing or while in court, comment on the proceedings using LTBC in relation to: jury trials; cases involving sexual offences; or cases where the participants cannot be legally identified.
-Members of the public may use LTBC with other types of case without first obtaining permission. - LTBC may be used only to produce fair and accurate reports of proceedings in court. - iv.
+LTBC may be used only to produce fair and accurate reports of proceedings in court. - iii.
 The presiding/chairing judge has an overriding responsibility to ensure that there is no interference with the proper administration of justice in the court over which he, or she, presides.
-In the interests of justice the presiding/chairing judge may order that LTBC must not be used in a particular case. - v.
-In any case permission to use LTBC may, in the interests of justice, be withdrawn by the presiding/chairing judge. - vi.
-All communications must comply with the requirements of the Contempt of Court Act 1981 in relation to the reporting of court proceedings. - vii.
-Anything said in court out with the presence of a jury must not be communicated. - viii.
-Conversations not addressed to the court, including those between any of the following: the judge, macer, clerk of court, and other court officials; legal representatives; and between legal representatives and clients, are not to be communicated.

-ix.
-Any device used in a courtroom for LTBC must be an unobtrusive device, which must only be operated when in silent mode.
+In the interests of justice the presiding/chairing judge may order that LTBC must not be used in a particular case. - iv.
+In any case permission to use LTBC may, in the interests of justice, be withdrawn by the presiding/chairing judge. - v.
+All communications must comply with the requirements of the Contempt of Court Act 1981 in relation to the reporting of court proceedings. - vi.
+Anything said in court out with the presence of a jury must not be communicated. - vii.
+Conversations not addressed to the court, including those between any of the following: the judge, macer, clerk of court, and other court officials; legal representatives; and between legal representatives and clients, are not to be communicated. - viii.
+Any device used for LTBC must be an unobtrusive device, which must only be operated when in silent mode.